aws-samples/amazon-appflow/CF-template/README.md

             "Industry",
             "AnnualRevenue"
             ],
-            // The operation to be performed on the provided source fields.Valid values can be found at https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-appflow-flow-connectoroperator.html
+            // define the operation to be performed on the provided source fields. valid values can be found at https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-appflow-flow-connectoroperator.html
             "ConnectorOperator": {
                 "Salesforce": "PROJECTION"
             }
         },
-        {// Most flows also require at least one mapping task.
-Mapping tasks map a source field to a destination field. here mapping Id to Id
+        {// most flows also require at least one mapping task. mapping tasks map a source field to a destination field (here, mapping Id to Id).
-         // Note: projected fields will only show up in the destination if they have a mapping task.
+         // note: projected fields will only show up in the destination if they have a mapping task.
             "TaskType": "Map",
             "SourceFields": [
                 "Id"
             ],
-            // A map used to store task-related information.
+            // a map used to store task-related information.
 More info at https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-appflow-flow-taskpropertiesobject.html
             "TaskProperties":[
             		 {
               "Key" : "SOURCE_DATA_TYPE",